 export PGENCRYPTIONKEY=topsecret pg_ctl -D cryptotest start

 3.2.
-Optionally, instead of feeding the encryption key from environment variable one could implement a custom and more secure key reading procedure via the new “pgcrypto.keysetup_command” postgresql.conf parameter.
-This parameter will be executed as a Bash command by the Postgres server process and it needs to return a string in format of “encryptionkey=…” with a key part of 64 hex characters.
-In this way pg_ctl can be used as normally.
+Optionally, instead of feeding the encryption key from the environment variable, one could implement a custom and more secure key reading procedure via the new “pgcrypto.keysetup_command” postgresql.conf parameter.
+This parameter will be executed as a Bash command by the Postgres server process.
+It needs to return a string in the format of “encryptionkey=…” with a key part of 64 hex characters.
+In this way, pg_ctl can be used as it normally would.

-For those more technically interested – encryption algorithm used is 128-bit AES in XTS mode, sometimes called also XTS-AES.
+For those who are more technically interested – the encryption algorithm used is 128-bit AES in XTS mode, sometimes called also XTS-AES.
 It’s a block cipher with a “tweak” for extra security and basically military-grade standard stuff so you shouldn’t worry about the mechanics too much but rather how to keep your encryption-key safe and how to safely feed it to Postgres when the server starts up.
-The key needs to be provided to the server during every startup and when it doesn’t match (a known value kept encrypted in the controlfile – visible under “Data encryption fingerprint” when calling out pg_controldata – will be decrypted and compared) server will refuse to start.
+The key needs to be provided to the server during every startup and when it doesn’t match (a known value kept encrypted in the control file – visible under “Data encryption fingerprint” when calling out pg_controldata – will be decrypted and compared) the server will refuse to start.

-Encrypted will be more or less everything – heap files (tables, indexes, sequences), xlog (as they also contain data), clog, temporary files being generated during execution of a larger query.
+More or less everything will be encrypted – heap files (tables, indexes, sequences), xlog (as they also contain data), clog, temporary files being generated during execution of a larger query.

 The main encryption/decryption code itself is placed into the existing “pgcrypto” module, extending it with functions like “pgcrypto_encrypt_block” and “pgcrypto_decrypt_block” and adding some other setup functions but also the storage manager and more than a dozen other files had to be changed.